Use this quick start to create and provision a cluster, add users, deploy your first application, and learn how to scale and delete your cluster.

-Click Create.
+Click Create to deploy the application.
 It will take a few minutes for the pods to deploy.

-Optional: You can check the status of the pods from the Topology pane.
-Click your nodejs app and review its sidebar.
-You must see that the
+Optional: Check the status of the pods in the Topology pane by selecting your nodejs app and reviewing its sidebar.
+You must wait for the

-nodejs pod is in a Running state to continue.
+nodejs pod to be in a Running state before continuing.

-When the deployment is complete, click the route location URL, which has a format similar to the following:
+When the deployment is complete, click route URL for the application, which has a format similar to the following: